A Rigorous Quantum Framework for Inequality-Constrained and Multi-Objective Binary Optimization: Acknowledgments

 \section{Acknowledgments}

 We want to thank Frank Leymann, Alexander Mandl, and Raimel Medina Ramos for inspiring discussions.
-Johannes Kofler and Sergi Ramos-Calderer provided helpful feedback on the paper draft.
-All authors acknowledge financial support from the Austrian Research Promotion Agency (FFG) via the QuantumReady project (FFG 896217) within Quantum Austria.
-The QUICK-team is also supported by the German Federal Ministry for Economic Affairs and Climate Action (BMWK) via the project ProvideQ, the Austrian Science Fund (FWF) via the SFB BeyondC (10.55776/FG7) and the European Research Council (ERC) via the Starting grant q-shadows (101117138).
+Johannes Kofler and Sergi Ramos Calderer provided helpful feedback on the paper draft.
+This research was funded by the Austrian Research Promotion Agency (FFG) within the COMET module Quantum Algorithm Engineering (FFG grant no. 923923) and via the QuantumReady project (FFG 896217) within Quantum Austria.
+The QUICK-team is also supported by the Austrian Science Fund (FWF) via the SFB BeyondC (10.55776/FG7) and the European Research Council (ERC) via the Starting grant q-shadows (101117138).

 \begin{appendix}